Moonlight and Cactus (1944 film)

 Moonlight and Cactus is a 1944 American musical Western film featuring The Andrews Sisters.
 The screenplay concerns a ranch owner whose cattle are stolen.

 Plot

-United States Merchant Marine Tom Garrison is the owner of a ranch being run by the Andrew Sisters, and all his cattle have been stolen.
+United States Merchant Marine Tom Garrison is the owner of a ranch being run by the Andrews Sisters, and all his cattle have been stolen.
 He hires neighbor Pasqualito Luigi to find the missing livestock.